 A heat pump is a type of air conditioning system that can also be used to heat a space.
 Most heat pumps consist of 2 parts.
-The indoor component is called the “air handler” while the outdoor component is the one typically referred to as the heat pump itself.
+The indoor component is called the “air handler” while the outdoor component is the one typically referred to as the electric heat pump itself.
 One of the main advantages of the heat pump system is that it doesn’t actually generate heat, but instead harvests it from the surroundings.
-Because of that it consumes very little energy compared to something like a traditional furnace.
+Because of that, it consumes very little energy compared to something like a traditional furnace.
 As a general rule heat pumps alone are recommended for moderate climates.
 Whereas in extremely cold climates a supplemental heat source may also be necessary.
-That said let’s look at our choices for Best Heat Pump.
+That said let’s look at our choices for the Best Electric Heat Pump.

 The WYS012-17 is an inverter system that’s extremely efficient.
-This unit is capable of operating in any of 4 different modes: heating, cooling, ventilation or de-humidification.
+This unit is capable of operating in any of 4 different modes: heating, cooling, ventilation, or de-humidification.

 - Fully programmable out to 24 hours in advance.

 - The compact wall-mounted design is a space saver for smaller homes.

 - A ductless system makes for easy installation and maintenance.